Do not be afraid; the Lord will Calm Your Storm!

 Today is the twelfth Sunday of the church’s ordinary time.
-In it, the holy mother church reminds and encourages us her children that, Christ is with us even in the midst of all the storms of this life.
-Therefore, this is a great cause for celebration and thanksgiving because we are so glad that Jesus cares for us.
+In it, the holy mother church reminds and encourages us her children that Christ is with us even in the midst of all the storms of this life.
+Therefore, this is a worthy cause for celebration and thanksgiving because we are so glad that Jesus cares for us.

-There are two basic truths that the gospel reveals to us about these problems.
-The First is that, Christ is with you in that boat and, is aware of the storm you are battling with.
+There are two fundamental truths that the gospel reveals to us about these problems.
+The first is that Christ is with you in that boat, and is aware of the storm in your path.
 So, you cannot be with Him and yet sink.
 It is not possible!
-The second is that, no matter how experienced you think you are in navigating your own boat, you cannot overcome your storms alone.
+The second is that you cannot overcome your storms alone, no matter how experienced you think you are navigating your boat.
 Hence, Christ tells us: “Apart from me, you can do nothing.”
-There is no doubt that before inviting Christ, his disciples made much effort to control their own boat.
+There is no doubt that his disciples made much effort to control their boat before inviting Christ.
 However, when they failed, they cried out: “Lord, do you not care if we perish?”
-Of course, Christ intervened because he assured us: “Call upon me in times of trouble and I will help you” (Ps 50: 15).
+Of course, Christ intervened because he assured us: “Call upon me in times of trouble, and I will help you” (Ps 50: 15).

 Finally, there are three things we must continue to do.
-First, rather than live in fear, seat and, complain like Job, or give up completely, let us cry out and invite the Lord to help us.
+First, rather than live in fear, sit and complain like Job, or give up completely, let us cry out and invite the Lord to help us.
 This is because: “Our help comes from the Lord who made heaven and earth” (Ps 121, 1-2).
-Second, we must continue to show profound faith in God, his Son Jesus Christ, and in the Holy Spirit.
-That is, faith that makes us believe that God created us in love sustains us with his providence and, will save us through his mercy.
+Second, we must continue to show profound faith in God, Son Jesus Christ, and the Holy Spirit.
+Faith makes us believe that God created us in love, sustains us with his providence and, will save us through his mercy.
 Third, we must continue to be thankful to God in all circumstances of our life.
-So, with the psalmist let us: “…Give thanks to the Lord, for his love and mercy endures forever.”
+So, with the psalmist, let us: “…Give thanks to the Lord, for his love and mercy endures forever.”